 What about people who are concerned about GMO foods?

 Haugen: “Wheat itself is not a GMO food, or as I like to call it, a food produced with food biotechnology.
-Currently there are only five crops that are on the market produced with food biotechnology: corn, soybeans, sugar beets, canola and papaya.
+Currently there are only eight crops that are on the market produced with food biotechnology: corn (field and sweet), soybeans, sugar beets, canola, alfalfa, squash and papaya (hawaiian).
 Cotton is as well, but we don’t eat that.”

 Do you follow a gluten-free diet?